jaemsz/dns-proxy/proxy/README.md

 - [ ] Add support for Cassandra
 - [ ] Add Dockerfile for dns-proxy
 - [ ] Add config for Kubernetes cluster
+- [ ] Add an express web server to display DNS requests